-The Corporation's significant accounting policies are summarized in Note 3 to the March 31, 2017 interim consolidated financial statements.
+The Corporation's significant accounting policies are summarized in Note 3 to the December 31, 2017 annual audited consolidated financial statements.
 There has been no change in significant accounting policies from the Corporation's audited consolidated annual financial statements from December 31, 2016.
 In addition, there has been no change in the Company's financial instrument risks.